ferdnyc/openshot-qt/doc/AboutDoc/files.rst

 File structure
 --------------

-Every file starts with 5 hidden segments ::(see template?)
+Every file starts with 5 hidden segments (See template. )

 Copyright notice
 Openshot description
 Openshot disclaimer
 License notice
 Referral anchor for the title

 Followed by the title with double underlining